teknopaul/generation-x/SYNTAX.md

 <a rel="license" href="http://creativecommons.org/licenses/by-nd/4.0/"><img alt="Creative Commons License" style="border-width:0" src="http://i.creativecommons.org/l/by-nd/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nd/4.0/">Creative Commons Attribution-NoDerivatives 4.0 International License</a>

-i.e. you can copy and use the spec. but you cant play silly buggers with it.
+i.e. you can copy and use the spec. but you can't play silly buggers with it.
 If you come up some funky extensions, get in touch.